External BGP Overview and Configuration

 Prefix limits

 Depending on your peering rules, a lot of these settings are shared by multiple BGP peers.
-Thus, BGP defines the concept of BGP Peer Groups, which is a template of BGP settings that is defined once and then applied to specific BGP peers.
+Thus, BGP defines the concept of BGP Peer Groups, which is a template of BGP settings that is defined once and then applied to one or more BGP peers.
 The BGP peer groups are defined in the set instance <instance> protocol bgp peer-group <pgname>

 .